paugier/czi-joint-python-accelerators-project/proposal_details/abstract.md

 # Abstract

 The joint Python Accelerators project gathers developers of Transonic, Cython, Pythran, Numba and scikit-image.
-The goal of our collaboration is to improve the state of Python acceleration so that clean and modern Python code can easily be accelerated to reach high performance.
+Our collaboration aims at improving the state of Python acceleration so that clean and modern Python code can easily be accelerated to reach high performance.

 We propose to improve interoperability and compatibility between existing accelerators.
-We will improve the integration and feature coverage of the Pythran support in Cython, which will have a strong impact on many Cython codes already written.
+We will improve the integration and feature coverage of the Pythran support in Cython, which will strongly impact many Cython codes already written.

-Moreover, we will base our work on Transonic, a new package which can accelerate one code with different accelerators, with just-in-time and ahead-of-time compilations.
-We propose to work on the usage of Transonic in scikit-image, which is a good example of a widely used library that relies a lot on Cython while its developers would love to be able to write simpler Python and to also use Numba and Pythran as accelerators.
+Moreover, we will base our work on Transonic, a new package that accelerates one code with different accelerators, with just-in-time and ahead-of-time compilations.
+We propose to work on the usage of Transonic in scikit-image, which is a good example of a widely used library relying a lot on Cython while its developers would love to be able to write simpler Python and to also use Numba and Pythran as accelerators.

 While working on scikit-image code, we will improve its maintainability and performance.
 We will also improve the accelerators by fixing bugs, implementing